January 15, 2021

 Educators have made major efforts to ensure that learning continues despite the disruptions.
 With so much focus on meeting students’ immediate needs, it can be difficult to look toward the future.
 But Cohen suggests that administrators consider the data they can collect now that will be useful in the future, as they seek to fully understand the impact of COVID-19 on their students’ performance and growth.

 The pandemic has also shown the need to collect new demographics.
 In the past, tracking students’ level of at-home connectivity and device access wasn’t necessarily “mission critical” in most districts.
 Now, this information is indispensable for ensuring that students have access to online learning opportunities, and for understanding how access (and lack of access) is affecting performance.
 The following example shows data visualizations in Renaissance’s Schoolzilla platform, allowing administrators to disaggregate data from the Star Reading assessment using these two metrics.

 Understanding the features of an effective data culture is one thing; creating and maintaining such a culture is something else.
 At Renaissance, we offer a variety of remote and on-site professional services that focus on effective data use—including new offerings on remote testing, on using Focus Skills to address learning loss, and more.
 Please don’t hesitate to contact us to discuss professional learning options, or with questions about using Renaissance products to help ensure that learning continues, regardless of how you’re providing services to your students.

 Ready for more insights on creating a positive culture of data use this year?
-Watch the webinar for more insights and best practices from the Data Quality Campaign and Renaissance.
+Connect with an expert to learn how Renaissance can help.